gulam101/Exam-Grades/README.md

 I made this project in college and then submitted as part of my work which received the highest grade because I had a strong understand of how the interface works and how to change it.
 I did learn a lot of new techniques and I will list them down in the “What I Learnt” section.

 ### Planned Features:
-I wouldn't make any major changes to the interface but maybe I could add some unit tests that
+I wouldn't make any major changes to the interface but maybe I could add some unit tests.
+It would make it easier to test data rather than having to type in a value.

 ### Tools:
 You will need the following software installed to be able to use the application: